The Waste of Parts Rulepop

 No Upgrade cards can be placed on the Aft Deck or Fore Deck.

-These rooms are immune to Damage, causing Enemies to skip their “Damage Room” priority while in them.
+These rooms are immune to damage, causing Enemies to skip their “attack room” priority while in them.

 Dice